The Colorful and Gray World of Engineering Management

 28 Apr 2011

 Everyone Wants To Test

 You are new to testing.
-You are sitting in front of your computer staring at the software you need to test.
+You are sitting in front of your computer staring at the software code you need to test.
 What do you do?
 Let's look at testing from a very basic level and maybe this will help you make progress.
-If you don't "get it" at this level, you should consider if being a tester is the right...
+If you don't "get it" at this level, you should consider spending more time training...

 10 Nov 2010

 I was recently asked a question from an engineer on whether she should find a mentor.
 It seems like many people have mentors so how does one determine if they need one or not?
 Or does everyone need one and by not having one, are you missing out on something?
 First, let me describe what I mean by...